 Traditional Egg Pasta Dough (Pasta all’uovo):

-- Flour: we tend to use 00 flour for our pasta dough, although you can make it with semolina flour as well.
-Whilst you can use plain or strong bread flour for pasta, for me, the pasta turns out a bit too stodgy and even chewy.
+- Flour: we tend to use 00 flour for our fresh dough, although you can make it with semolina flour as well.
+Whilst you can use different types of flours, like plain (all-purpose flour) or strong bread flour for pasta, for me, the pasta may turn out a bit too stodgy and even chewy.

-- Eggs: Since all the moisture in the dough comes from the eggs in this dough it is difficult to state the exact amount.
+- Eggs: Since all the moisture in the dough comes from the eggs in this fresh egg pasta dough it is difficult to state the exact amount.
 I add a medium-sized egg per 100g of flour.
 If the dough is too dry, simply add a tablespoon of water.
 If it’s too sticky, add a sprinkling of flour.

 Semolina Pasta Dough (Pasta bianca):

 - Semolina: if you’re making pasta bianca, you will need very fine semolina.
 It is normally called semolina flour.

-- Water: Use warm water, it helps with the kneading process, as the dough feels more pliable without being too sticky.
+- Water: Use warm water, it helps with the kneading process, as the water dough feels more pliable without being too sticky.

 Egg Yolk Pasta (Pasta al tuorlo d’uovo):